Generic Name: fesoterodine (FES oh TER oh deen)

 Fesoterodine may also be used for purposes not listed in this medication guide.

-You should not take fesoterodine if you have untreated or uncontrolled narrow-angle glaucoma, or if you have a blockage of the urinary tract, stomach, or intestines.
+You should not take fesoterodine if you have uncontrolled narrow-angle glaucoma, or if you have a blockage of the urinary tract, stomach, or intestines.

 a blockage of the urinary tract (difficulty urinating);